ralcant/point_music/README.md

 ## Note

 As mentioned in the paper, the Speech Recognition doesn't work super well, so sometimes you may need to speak a bit louder for a speech command to work.
 If it's any help, any time the Speech Recognition processes a transcript, this will get logged on the console.

+Also, the hope is that every time you go from Phrase Maker or Music Mix to the intro page then everything that should be resetted gets resetted.
+However, if at any time something doesn't quite seem to make sense, it might be a bug and so you may want to Hard refresh (Click refresh while pressing Shift) and go to the option you want.